georchestra/georchestra/ldap/README.md

 delete: pwdExpireWarning
 -
 add: pwdExpireWarning
-pwdExpireWarning: 2592000
+pwdExpireWarning: 31536000
 -
 !

 ```

-pwdMaxAge : number of second to modify our password after it expired, if deplayed the account will be blocked
+**pwdMaxAge** : number of second to modify our password after it expired, if deplayed the account will be blocked

 with the value 2592000 ( 2592000 / ( 60 * 60 * 24 ) ) = 30 days